Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-Communication obviously is obviously is huge.
-When you get tired, you know your communication drops. um and i was My dad likes to say this, but rugby is a lot more fun when you're fit.
+Communication obviously obviously is huge.
+When you get tired, you know your communication drops. um and i always My dad likes to say this, but rugby is a lot more fun when you're fit.
 I i like that.
 Yeah, I coach high school lacrosse.
 I'm going to steal that.
 One thing I love to teach the the dudes I'm working with is body language.

 Speaker